PhungXuanAnh/Clue_Insights_task/README.md

 4. **JSON serialization optimizations for Decimal and DateTime types**
 5. **In-memory caching for frequently accessed data (v3 API):**
    - Active subscription caching with TTL-based expiration
+   - **Paginated plan list and subscription history caching (first page, common filters) with TTL-based expiration**
-   - Cache invalidation on subscription changes
+   - Cache invalidation on subscription or plan changes (create, update, delete)
    - Configurable cache TTL settings
+   - **Test isolation: cache is cleared at the start of each test request to avoid test pollution**

 6. **Selective column loading for reduced data transfer (v3 API):**
    - Using SQLAlchemy's `load_only()` to request only needed columns